Antoine101/Dataquest-Projects/README.md

 ## Analyzing NYC High School Data

-Step 2 of 8 : Data Analysis and Visualization

-Course : Data Cleaning Project Walkthrough
+**Keywords : Data Analysis, Data Visualisation, Education, Sociology**

 One of the most controversial issues in the U.S. educational system is the efficacy of standardized tests like the SAT, and whether they're unfair to certain groups.